 When you focus on your guests’ enjoyment, your guests will reward you.
-This may be obvious, but is too often overlooked in the planning.
+This may be obvious, but is too often overlooked in the planning of benefit auctions.

 Questions to Ask Yourself (as a Guest)

 Wearing your “guest hat”, ask yourself these questions to see if your event is guest-centric.

 - Did I get a “save the date” card many months before the event?

 - When I registered to attend, was the process simple, clear and hassle free?

 - Did I get an email a few days before the event reminding me about the start time, dress code and logistics?

 - Did I get a “Hot Sheet” or website link of live auction items to consider so I could start planning my bidding?